edgelesssys/marblerun/samples/graphene-redis/README.md

-# Graphene redis sample
+# Graphene redis example

-This sample is a slightly modified variant of the [Graphene redis sample](https://github.com/oscarlab/graphene/tree/master/Examples/redis).
+This example is a slightly modified variant of the [Graphene redis example](https://github.com/oscarlab/graphene/tree/master/Examples/redis).
 Instead of running a single [redis](https://redis.io/) server instance, Marblerun unleashes the full potential of redis and takes care of distributing the redis server in *replication* mode.

 *Prerequisite:*